jmgjmg/GCMHelloWorld/README.md

 For security resasons, GCM key values are stored in a file in the src directory (Constant.java).
 The original file is removed from the github repository, however a dummy Constant.java.txt file is available.
 Rename it to Constant.java and update its content with the right values obtained when creating the application in the Google Developers Console.

-The MAC value of the Yeelight bulb must be updated in file Strings.XML (deafultAddress).
+The MAC value of the Yeelight bulb must be updated in file `strings.xml` (defaultAddress).

 The configuration of the light bulb can be updated by sending a JSON message over http POST to Google GCM server.

-Example (replace values of API-key XXXXXXXXXXXXXX and registration-id YYYYYYYYY with your own values
+Example (replace values of API-key XXXXXXXXXXXXXX and registration-id YYYYYYYYY with your own values)

 ```
 POST https://android.googleapis.com/gcm/send HTTP/1.1